-Environmental Services Capital Programme Statement Capital Scheme Revised 2015/16 Budget Actual Projected Outturn Projected Outturn Variation Re- phasing to be approved in this Quarter guide lane former landfill site 509 34 40 (469) (469) retrofit (basic measures) 359 5 32 (327) (327) carbon reduction 311 0 0 (311) (311) other minor schemes 306 0 160 (146) Total 1,485 39 232 (1,253) (1,107)
+Environmental Services Capital Programme Statement Capital Scheme Revised 2015/16 Budget Actual Projected Outturn Projected Outturn Variation Re- phasing to be approved in this Quarter GUIDE LANE FORMER LANDFILL SITE 509 34 40 (469) (469) RETROFIT (BASIC MEASURES) 359 5 32 (327) (327) CARBON REDUCTION 311 0 0 (311) (311) OTHER MINOR SCHEMES 306 0 160 (146) Total 1,485 39 232 (1,253) (1,107)

-Table 11b: Detail of Engineering Services Capital Programme - re-phasing with contractors has been undertaken and as a result the scheme is now in the process of going back out to tender.
+Explanation of Re-phasing at Qua rter 2 Service Area Capital Project Explanation for Re-phasing Amount (£000) Environmental Services Guide Lane Former Landfill Gas Remediation Works A procurement exercise has been undertaken to award a contract for the Gas Remediation works, no tenders were received and as a result the procurement process was stopped.
+A feedback exercise with contractors has been undertaken and as a result the scheme is now in the process of going back out to tender.
 Tenders are scheduled to be received and the preferred contractor is to be selected before the end of December.
 Actual works will not begin until March / April 2016 due to an obstruction caused by bats being in hibernation on the site.
-Demolition Works The contractor who was awarded the demolition contract for the demolition of the properties has gone into liquidation and therefore this element of the works has had to be re-tendered, the process is currently ongoing.
+(469) Demolition Works The contractor who was awarded the demolition contract for the demolition of the properties has gone into liquidation and therefore this element of the works has had to be re-tendered, the process is currently ongoing.
 Environmental Services Retrofit (Basic Measures) This budget is used to 'top up 'domestic retrofit measures that are primarily funded by ECO grants emanating from DECC.
 The supply of central funding available has been sporadic and will continue to be for the foreseeable future making it difficult to profile spend.
 However plans under the Devo Manc scheme (if successful) should see a much more consistent devolved funding regime (327) Environmental Services Carbon Reduction We are currently engaged in a Greater Manchester wide procurement exercise for the installation of solar panels onto buildings owned by the Council.
 This procurement exercise will finish in January 2016.
 If the procurement is successful then this capital money will be used to fund installations in the 2016/17 financial year.
 (311)